Biking...

 But all was not lost, as this opened up the opportunity of going for the one bike that that I really fancied at the time - an MZ Skorpion Sport.
 I had one major disappointment, travelling 250 miles to see a "*****, mint condition" one which turned out to be an absolute dog.
 Hopefully that dealer will think twice before trying it on again, as I successfully sued him to recover my costs !
 If you see an advert for 'Motorcycle Trade Sales' of Aldershot, walk away !!!!

-As the first step on expanding the biking section of these pages, the Skorpion has its own page.
+As the first step on expanding the biking section of these pages, the Skorpion got its own page.
 This was a "for sale" page, then I decided to keep it, but when I realised in 2001 that it had only done 100 miles in 18 months common sense had to prevail.

 That was the end of one chapter but another started a couple of years later.
 When I visited friend Tim for his 50th he let me have a spin on his Triumph Sprint.
 Very enjoyable, and getting the ideas going again.
 Karen said "if you really want another one...".
 So I set off looking for my own Triumph (after all, 3 is definitely the right number of cylinders for a bike).